Rayleigh-B\'enard thermal convection in emulsions: a short review: Introduction

 \section{Introduction}

 Emulsions are mixtures of two immiscible liquids that are encountered in a variety of contexts, ranging from industry~\cite{Khan11,Goodarzi19} and technology~\cite{MartiMestres02,Tadros09} to fundamental research~\cite{Balmforthetal14,Bonn17}.
-At mesoscale, emulsions appear as a collection of microscopic droplets of a dispersed phase (say oil) in another continuous phase (say water); the presence of surfactants at the droplets interfaces is responsible for the emergence of a positive disjoining pressure~\cite{Tcholakova2004,Ravera2021} that inhibits droplets coalescence and, in turn, results in non trivial collective behaviours with a complex rheology depending on the volume fraction of the dispersed phase: dilute emulsions behave as Newtonian fluids with augmented viscosity~\cite{Taylor32,Zinchenko84}, whereas, as concentration increases, non-Newtonian behaviours emerge, ranging from shear thinning~\cite{Pal2000}, to yield-stress rheology~\cite{Balmforthetal14,Bonn17}, in jammed emulsions [see Fig.~\ref{fig.1}(a)-(c)].\\ Studies of emulsions fluid dynamics are typically performed under isothermal conditions and restricted to their characterization under rheometric~\cite{Barnes94,Derkach09,Balmforthetal14,Bonn17}, homogeneous shear-driven~\cite{Loewenberg96,Yu2002,Zinchenko02,Benzietal14}, or pressure-driven flows~\cite{Dollet15,Pelusi24rheology}, also in turbulent conditions~\cite{Biferale11,Yi21,Yi24}.
-Nevertheless, thermal flows of emulsions find applications in a variety of relevant natural and technological domains such as petrochemical engineering~\cite{abdulredha2020overview} and food science~\cite{Bai21}, but also as {\it digital twin} analogs for the modelling of geodynamical processes~\cite{DiGiuseppe2014,SchellartStrak16}, such as lava flows~\cite{Griffiths2000,Lavallee15} and Earth's mantle convection~\cite{Montelli06,French15,Davaille2018}.
-Despite these manifold applications, the behaviour of emulsions in thermal flows has not been thoroughly explored to date.
-This lack of knowledge can certainly be ascribed to the intrinsic complexity of the problem, which spans several scales and phenomena, from thermocapillarity~\cite{Karbalaei16} and interfacial heat transfer~\cite{Saito05}, to the onset of large-scale buoyancy-driven convective flows~\cite{Karimfazli16,Metivier17}.\\
+At mesoscale, emulsions appear as a collection of microscopic droplets of a dispersed phase (say oil) in another continuous phase (say water); the presence of surfactants at the droplets interfaces is responsible for the emergence of a positive disjoining pressure~\cite{Tcholakova2004,Ravera2021} that inhibits droplets coalescence and, in turn, results in non trivial collective behaviours with a complex rheology depending on the volume fraction of the dispersed phase: dilute emulsions behave as Newtonian fluids with augmented viscosity~\cite{Taylor32,Zinchenko84}, whereas, as droplet concentration increases, non-Newtonian behaviours emerge, ranging from shear thinning~\cite{Pal2000}, to yield-stress rheology~\cite{Balmforthetal14,Bonn17}, in jammed emulsions [see Fig.~\ref{fig.1}(a)-(c)].\\ Studies of emulsions fluid dynamics are typically performed under isothermal conditions and restricted to their characterization under rheometric~\cite{Barnes94,Derkach09,Balmforthetal14,Bonn17}, homogeneous shear-driven~\cite{Loewenberg96,Yu2002,Zinchenko02,Benzietal14}, or pressure-driven flows~\cite{Dollet15,Pelusi24rheology}, also in turbulent conditions~\cite{Biferale11,Yi21,Yi24}.
+Nevertheless, thermal flows of emulsions are relevant in geophysical contexts, where they are employed as analogue systems to model buoyancy-driven processes such as lava flows~\cite{Griffiths2000,Lavallee15} and Earth's mantle convection~\cite{Montelli06,French15,Davaille2018}.
+In these settings, the interplay between temperature gradients, complex rheology and morphology evolution crucially affects the resulting heat transport and flow organisation.
+Despite this relevance, the behaviour of emulsions under thermal forcing remains only partially explored.
+This gap is mainly due to the intrinsic multiscale nature of the problem, which involves the coupling between interfacial dynamics and large-scale buoyancy-driven motions~\cite{Karimfazli16,Metivier17}.\\